OfficeDev/Project-Samples/Dataverse-Plugin-Project-Block-Delete/README.md

 ## Scenario
-As a Dataverse Admin, I want to limit who has permissions to delete projects in Project Power Apps and Project for the Web
+As a Dataverse Admin, I want to limit who has permissions to delete projects in Project Power Apps and Project for the Web.

 ## Prerequisites